vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/052/05_abhi_svavRShTiM.md

 title = "05"

 +++
 svávṛṣṭi- is found only here (and 14c below, in the same phrase), and the etymological identity of vṛṣṭi- is not clear.
-Easiest (with Gr) would be to take the second member as vṛṣṭí- ‘rain’, but ‘having his own rain’ doesn’t make much sense.
+Easiest (with Grassmann) would be to take the second member as vṛṣṭí- ‘rain’, but ‘having his own rain’ doesn’t make much sense.

 Geldner (n. to 14bc) connects it with várṣman- ‘height’, várṣiṣṭha- ‘highest’, vṛ́ṣan- ‘bull’, tacitly positing a root √vṛṣ ‘be high/great’ and tr.
 ‘Eigengrösse’.
-One of the difficulties with this interpretation is that the word should be a bahuvrīhi (so Oldenberg) not a karmadhāraya, judging from parallel formations (cf. svá-yukti, svá-vṛkti [pace Gr, Oldenberg]).
+One of the difficulties with this interpretation is that the word should be a bahuvrīhi (so Oldenberg) not a karmadhāraya, judging from parallel formations (cf. svá-yukti, svá-vṛkti [pace Grassmann, Oldenberg]).
 I prefer the interpretation that links the word to the IE root *uer̯ ǵ ‘work’, found in Aves. varəz (and of course Engl. work, Grk. ἔργον)(see EWA s.v. svávṛṣṭi-).

 So, evidently, Renou: “son action propre,” though Renou also takes it as a karmadhāraya.